 Take a piece of thread, ribbon, string, or a thin strip of paper and wrap it around your finger, close to the knuckle.
 Make a mark where the two pieces overlap, measure against a millimetre ruler and this should give you the circumference of your finger.

 |Ring Size (UK)||Circumference (mm)||Ring Size (UK)||Circumference (mm)|

-If you would prefer, we can send you a free plastic ring sizer (above) in the post.
+We can send you a free plastic ring sizer (as shown below) in the post.
 All you have to do is fill in the details in this form: